Hot Plugging Resources

 Figure 28.
 View pending changes

-7. After the NIC is added, the VM will eventually live migrate to another node in order to complete the hardware addition.
-However, if you do not want to wait, you can initiate a live migration to complete the hot plug process.
+7. After the NIC is added, the VM will automatically live migrate in order to complete the hardware addition.

 03 image nic 008

-Figure 30.
-Messages on consoel about new NIC
+Figure 29.
+Messages on console about new NIC

-9. The new NIC is now available for use (e.g. enp2s0, but your environment may have a different interface name).
+10. The new NIC is now available for use (e.g. enp2s0, although it may have a different name in your environment).

 03 image nic 009